North Miami Beach Workers’ Compensation Lawyer

 What benefits could I receive through a North Miami Beach workers' compensation claim?

-Workers' compensation compensates the injured employee for medical costs and lost wages.
+Workers' compensation covers the injured employee for medical costs and lost wages.

 Because of its no-fault nature, it does not include compensation for damages like pain and suffering, emotional distress, or loss of enjoyment.

-Medical benefits: Medical treatment would be provided through the employer's insurance carrier and includes treatment by an authorized primary care doctor and medically-necessary specialist.
+Medical benefits: Medical treatment is provided through the employer's insurance carrier and includes treatment by an authorized primary care doctor and medically-necessary specialist.
 Do not contact or visit your own doctor; the insurance carrier must authorize the treating doctor.

 Workers' compensation will cover any medically necessary care or treatment for your work-related injury, including: